saadshaukat1/cse-531-grpc-project/README.md

 * `main.py`: Main program to be executed from the command line with: `python main.py input.json`

+* `input1.json`: Input file containing a list of branch processes and customer processes with for Monotonic Writes

-* `input.json`: Input file containing a list of branch processes and customer processes with transaction events.
+* `input2.json`: Input file containing a list of branch processes and customer processes with to Read your Writes Cosistency

 * `output.txt`: The output file containing each Customer's `recvMsg` output.
 This file will be overwritten each time the program is ran.